berkeley-dsep-infra/datahub/docs/topic/cluster-config.rst

         --cluster-version latest \
         <cluster-name>

-We will try explain the various arguments to this
+We will try explain the various arguments to this command line invocation.

 IP Aliasing
 -----------